-Several different risk exposures arise as a result of AICL's relationship with and reliance upon other Group companies:
+As well as the strategic risk referred to in section C6.1, several different risk exposures arise as a result of AICL's relationship with and reliance upon other Group companies:

-- counterparty risk AICL is exposed to the risk of a delay or failure in the payment of premiums by one of its insurance intermediaries, including SSL - operational risk AICL outsources a number of its activities to other companies in the Saga plc group.
-Its own operational performance and integrity is therefore exposed to risks arising within and from these group companies - reputational risk a major adverse event occurring elsewhere in the Group may negatively affect AICL's reputation amongst its key stakeholders
+- Counterparty risk AICL is exposed to the risk of a delay or failure in the payment of premiums by one of its insurance intermediaries, including SSL. - Operational risk AICL outsources a number of its activities to other companies in the Saga plc group.
+Its own operational performance and integrity is therefore exposed to risks arising within and from these group companies. - Reputational risk a major adverse event occurring elsewhere in the Group may negatively affect AICL's reputation amongst its key stakeholders.